gazbert/java-8-features/README.md

 Simple code examples for showing what's new in
 [Java 8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html).

-They are based off the examples in the main [Java Tutorial](http://docs.oracle.com/javase/tutorial/).
+They are based on the examples in the main [Java Tutorial](http://docs.oracle.com/javase/tutorial/).

-I'll be adding new features to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC.
+I'll be adding new features to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC!

 ### Current Features